muhamadashraf999/Superstore-retail-analysis/Readme.md

 - There was a slight decrease in sales during 2015.

 ##Tooles Used
--Excel functions
+-Excel functions.
--Excel Pivot tables
+-Excel Pivot tables.
--Poweer Query
+-Poweer Query.